LakshayChhabra248/My-Projects/csv-analyzer/Readme.md

 View the analysis results in an interactive and sortable table format.

 ### Clear Verdict:
-A verdict is prominently displayed based on the analysis.
+A verdict is prominently displayed in the shell based on the analysis.

 ## Requirements: